ErrorUserNameNotFound404/proxmox/README.md

-Thanks for stopping by!
-This is my attempt at using Terraform to create a simple LXC in Proxmox.
+[H1]Using Terraform IaC to setup LXC in Proxmox[H1]

+This IaC provisions a Ubuntu LXC with:
+- 1 core
+- 512mb ram
+- 59gb drive
+- static IP